 - Countdown to Infinite Crisis, the one-shot issue that Killed Off for Real Ted Kord.
 There are some who call it the Greatest Ted Kord Story Ever Told.
 There are others with equal conviction who call it the Worst Ted Kord Story Ever Told.

-- There's a reason that as Justice League International went on Blue Beetle had bigger roles and more stories focused on him.
+- All three Beetles may not have a lot of fans, but the ones they have are very supportive of the characters.
+There's a reason that as Justice League International went on Blue Beetle had bigger roles and more stories focused on him.

 - Hilarious in Hindsight: The armor superficially resembles Blue Beetle's armor in Kingdom Come.

 - In an appearance in The All-New Atom, a trick with the personality of Ted Kord jokes that "[he] and Bruce Wayne's parents are the only ones with a permanent parking space."
 Jump forward a few years, and Ted is alive and kicking again.